Guide

 Where to record a data access statement

 It should be noted for many journals data access or availability statements now appear as a distinct article section that is freely and universally accessible.
 Data availability statements are equivalently accessible to other article information elements such as abstracts, full reference lists, supplementary information, and acknowledgements.
-Where no data access statement section exists make use of the acknowledgements section.
+Where no data access statement section exists request this from your publisher, if you are unable to secure a DAS section make use of the acknowledgements section and clearly state Data Access Statement.

 Data access statements for clinical trials (International Committee of Medical Journal Editors, ICMJE)